JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Docker-Compose.md

 ## MySQL configuration

-The following changes should be done in our _compose.yaml_:
+The following changes should be done in the _compose.yaml_:

 Search and set `JATOS_DB_PASSWORD` and `MYSQL_PASSWORD` to the **same** password of your choice.